Antiques

 Are Featherweights that were manufactured in certain years more desirable than others?

 Featherweights were made from the 1930's through the 1960's.
 Although the basic design of the machine remained the same throughout the entire period of production there are certain variations that can make a difference in value and / or desirability.
-Featherweight buyers are sometimes attracted to a machine that was manufactured in the year that corresponds to the year they were born, or married, etc. Some seek out Featherweights that were manufactured during the earliest years of production, other want one from the final years.
+Featherweight buyers are sometimes attracted to a machine that was manufactured in the year that corresponds to the year they were born, or married, etc. Some seek out Featherweights that were manufactured during the earliest years of production, while others want one from the final years.
 Many Featherweight buyers become Featherweight collectors and eventually want several of the different variations.

 Most Featherweights were painted shiny black, but during the 1960's Singer manufactured Featherweights in beige-y tan and white / pale green colors.
 To celebrate their 100 year anniversary Singer branded a relatively small number of machines manufactured during 1950 and 1951 with a special logo to commemorate this, and these Featherweights are referred to as "Centennials".
 Any of these variations can make those machines a bit more "collectible" to some buyers.